Royal Basilica · Outside Paris · Metro Line 13

 The Basilique Cathédrale de Saint-Denis is simultaneously the most historically significant church in France and one of the most undervisited.
 It was here in the 12th century that Abbot Suger designed the first truly Gothic building — pioneering the use of pointed arches, ribbed vaulting, and large stained glass windows to create a new architecture of light.
 Every French monarch from Dagobert in the 7th century was buried here, and the royal necropolis holds the finest collection of medieval and Renaissance funerary sculpture in the world.
 Currently undergoing restoration of the tower and north spire — an active construction site visitors can observe as part of the Fabrique de la Flèche experience.

 No reservation required.
-No reservation required.
 The basilica is open daily — note Sunday opening is at noon, not 10am.
-Check saint-denis-basilique.fr before your visit as the royal necropolis (the ‘museum’ section) is subject to occasional closures during religious services.
-The ‘Fabrique de la Flèche’ construction site visit (restoration of the spire) is a separate experience — check for availability.
+Check saint-denis-basilique.fr before your visit as the royal necropolis is subject to occasional closures during religious services.

-Note: The tower and north spire reconstruction is currently underway — an extraordinary active Gothic construction site that visitors can observe through the ‘Fabrique de la Flèche’ guided experience (check saint-denis-basilique.fr for availability and booking).
-The Cité de la Musique Philharmonie de Paris offers a combined ticket (Panthéon + Saint-Denis, €19) which the Museum Pass makes unnecessary.
+The tower and north spire reconstruction is currently underway — an extraordinary active Gothic construction site visitors can observe through the ‘Fabrique de la Flèche’ guided experience (check saint-denis-basilique.fr for availability and booking).
+Note: the Cité de la Musique Philharmonie de Paris offers a combined ticket (Panthéon + Saint-Denis, €19) which the Museum Pass makes unnecessary.

 Collection Highlights